 Soprano Rebekah Howell is making her mark as a comedic firecracker and stage animal.
 In November 2015, Ms. Howell made quite an impression as Adele in Robin Guarino's new production of Die Fledermaus at Indiana University.
 "As the Eisenstein's flirtatious and scheming chambermaid Adele, soprano Rebekah Howell spread plenty of high notes and comic gusto."
 (The Herald Times) Later that season in April 2016, Ms. Howell also received praise for her portrayal of Ado Annie in Gabriel Barre's new production of Oklahoma! at Indiana University.
 Ms. Howell was hailed as "a hoot as the winsome Ado Annie," who "captures the spirit and comic aspects of her role."
 (Indiana Public Media, The Herald Times) A versatile singing actress, Ms. Howell's other recent stage credits have also included such roles as Queen of the Night (The Magic Flute), Antonia and Olympia (Les contes d'Hoffmann), and Abigail Williams (The Crucible).

 Recently Ms. Howell was the winner of the Mid Texas Symphony's 2016 Young Artist Competition.
-In May 2017, she made her debut singing “Par le rang et par l’opulence… Salut à la France” from La fille du régiment and “Glitter and be gay” from Candide under the direction of Maestro David Mairs.
+In May 2017, she made her professional symphonic debut singing “Par le rang et par l’opulence… Salut à la France” from La fille du régiment and “Glitter and be gay” from Candide under the direction of Maestro David Mairs.

 An avid art song enthusiast, Ms. Howell performed as a Young Artist with SongFest in 2015, where she was one of the first recipients of the Ruth Williams Scholarship.
 During her time there, she worked with exceptional faculty artists including John Aler, Amy Burton, Jake Heggie, Graham Johnson, Martin Katz, Susanne Mentzer, Ann Murray, John Musto, and Dawn Upshaw.